aykutaydinn/clinic/README.md

 Step 2- To update the existing patien’s details, simply click on the name then update the field that you wish to update.

-Step3- To delete the existing patient, simply click on delete underneath the name of the patient you wish to delete.
+Step 3- To delete the existing patient, simply click on delete underneath the name of the patient you wish to delete.

-2.3 Manage Appointments on Admin Dashboard
+#### 2.3 Manage Appointments on Admin Dashboard

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/55983912/206520847-13b184a3-fcdf-48fe-ab6d-ba53fab00871.png">